marczellm/tkpf/readme.md

 where `progressbar_model` is an attribute or property on your main viewmodel.

-You can add custom, bindable attributes to components, like this:
+It is planned that you will be able to add add custom, bindable attributes to components, like this:

 ```python
 class ExampleComponent(Component):